-For any consistent sets size (k-1), there exists a valid value for any other variable (not in set) 1-consistency: All values in the domain satisfy the variable's unary constraints2-consistency: All binary values are in domain3-consistency: Given consistent 2 variables, there is a value for a third variable(i.e. if {A,B} is consistent, then exists C s.t. {A,C}&{B,C}) Applying constraints We can repeatedly apply our constraint rules to shrink the domain of variables (we just shrunk NT's domain to nothing) This reduces the size of the domain, making it easier to check: - If the domain size is zero, there are no solutions for this problem - If the domain size is one, this variable must take on that value (the only one in domain) Applying constraints AC-3 checks all 2-consistency constraints:
+Pick (WA, SA) and add NT...
+If NT=green, will not work with either: (WA=red,SA=green) or (WA=green,SA=red)...
+NT=red also will not work, so NT's domain is empty and not 3-cons. - Try to do this problem: 3 jobs: J1, J2 and J3 - J3 takes 3 time units J2 takes 2 time units J1 takes 1 time unit J1 must happen before J3 J2 cannot happen at time 0 or 1 All jobs must finish by time 7 (i.e. you can start J2 at time 5 but not time 6) Applying constraints We can repeatedly apply our constraint rules to shrink the domain of variables (we just shrunk NT's domain to nothing) This reduces the size of the domain, making it easier to check: - If the domain size is zero, there are no solutions for this problem - If the domain size is one, this variable must take on that value (the only one in domain) Applying constraints AC-3 checks all 2-consistency constraints:

-- 1. Add all binary constraints to queue - 2.
-Pick a binary constraint $(X_i, Y_j)$ from queue - 3.
-If x in domain(Xi) and no consistent y in domain(Yi), then remove x from domain(Xi) - 4.
-If you removed in step 3, update all other binary constraints involving Xi (i.e. (Xi, Xk)) - 5.
-Goto step 2 until queue empty
+1. Add all binary constraints to queue 2.
+Pick a binary constraint (X_i, Y_i) from queue 3.
+If x in domain(X_i) and no consistent y in domain(Y_i), then remove x from domain(X_i) 4.
+If you removed in step 3, update all other binary constraints involving X_i (i.e. (X_i, X_k)) 5.
+Goto step 2 until queue empty Applying constraints Some problems can be solved by applying constraint restrictions (such as sudoku) (i.e. the size of domain is one after reduction) Harder problems this is insufficient and we will need to search to find a solution Which is what we will do... now Let us go back to Australia coloring:

-Applying constraints

-Some problems can be solved by applying constraint restrictions (such as sudoku) (i.e. the size of domain is one after reduction)

-Harder problems this is insufficient and we will need to search to find a solution

-Which is what we will do... now

-Let us go back to Australia coloring:

-How can you color using current techniques?
+How can you color using search techniques?